The European Union in the 21st Century

 Applications and enrollments are managed and available online through IU Overseas Study–look for “EU Summer Program” in Paris, France.
 Students will earn credit in SPEA V550/V450.
 If a student withdraws, he or she remains financially liable, but we will return whatever funds are possible based on dates and special circumstances.
 ALL SPEA degree students are strongly encouraged to apply for an Overseas Education Scholarship.

-Sponsors: European Union Center, West European Studies, School of Public and Environmental Affairs, Russian and East European Institute, The College of Arts and Sciences, and the Institute for Development Strategies.
+Sponsors: European Union Center, Institute for European Studies, School of Public and Environmental Affairs, Russian and East European Institute, The College of Arts and Sciences, and the Institute for Development Strategies.

 For additional information, please contact the European Union Center by e-mail at firstname.lastname@example.org or by phone at (812) 856-3832.Back to Top